 You will learn about Science, Language Arts, Social Studies and a whole lot more.
 In particular, I will inspire you to write your own stories about your own personal experiences.
 In the workshops that follow the main presentation, I answer your questions, we discuss the writing life, and start a writing project.

 Perhaps you will imagine what happened in the three weeks that Sam the Seal was lost along the freeway in Oregon on our trip to Disneyland.
-We know that he was taken to jail by two teenagers who decided to become marine biologists after he jumped into their fish net and we know that David and I picked him up from the zoo on our way back from Disneyland much to the consternation of a pair of lions, but what happened to Sam on the other days?
+We know that he was taken to jail by two teenagers who decided to become marine biologists after he jumped into their fishnet and we know that David and I picked him up from the zoo on our way back from Disneyland much to the consternation of a pair of lions, but what happened to Sam on the other days?
 Use my story to write your story.
 Or perhaps start a science project on bald eagles.
-You don’t have to climb into an eagle nest to learn about eagles as David and I did, you can see live streaming videos of what eagles do between March and July from your own computer at http://www.hancockwildlife.org
+You don’t have to climb into an eagle nest to learn about eagles as David and I did, you can see live streaming videos of what eagles do between March and July from your own computer at https://www.hancockwildlife.org

 2. LET A RACCOON TEACH YOU TO READ, WRITE AND DRAW

 (Illustrated by Tabasco the Saucy Raccoon)